robbert-harms/MOT/README.rst

 ###################################
 Multi-threaded Optimization Toolbox
 ###################################
-The Multi-threaded Optimization Toolbox, MOT, is a library for parallel optimization and sampling using the OpenCL compute platform.
+The Multi-threaded Optimization Toolbox (MOT) is a library for parallel optimization and sampling using the OpenCL compute platform.
-This allows parallel processing using all CPU cores or using the GPU.
+Using OpenCL allows parallel processing using all CPU cores or using the GPU (Graphics card).

-MOT is meant to optimize, in parallel, a large number of smaller problems, in contrast to optimizing one big problem with parallelized parts.
-For example, in diffusion MRI the brain is scanned in a 3D grid where each grid element, a *voxel*, represents its own optimization problem.
-The number of data points per voxel is generally small, ranging from 30 to 500 datapoints, and the models fitted to that data have generally somewhere between 6 and 20 parameters.
-Since each of these voxels can be analyzed independently of the others, the computations can be massively parallelized and hence programming for the graphics card can allow for a large speed gain.
-This software toolbox was originally built for exactly this use case, yet the algorithms and data structures are generalized such that any scientific field may take advantage of this toolbox.

-For the diffusion MRI package *MDT* to which is referred in this example, please see https://github.com/cbclab/MDT.
+MOT implements OpenCL parallelized versions of the Powell, Nelder-Mead Simplex and Levenberg-Marquardt non-linear optimization algorithms alongside various flavors of Markov Chain Monte Carlo (MCMC) sampling.

+For the full documentation see: https://mot.readthedocs.org

 ****************
 Can MOT help me?
 ****************
 MOT can help you if you have multiple small independent optimization problems.
-That is, if you have one big optimization problem with 10.000 variables, MOT unfortunately can not help you.
-On the other hand, if you find a way to split your analysis in (a lot of; >10.000) smaller sub-problems, with ~30 parameters or less each, MOT may actually be of help.
+For example, if you have a lot of (>10.000) small optimization problems, with ~30 parameters or less each, MOT may be of help.
+If, on the other hand, you have one big optimization problem with 10.000 variables, MOT unfortunately can not help you.

+****************
+Example use case
+****************
+MOT was originally written as a computation package for the `Microstructure Diffusion Toolbox <https://github.com/cbclab/MDT>`_, used in dMRI brain research.
+In diffusion Magnetic Resonance Imaging (dMRI) the brain is scanned in a 3D grid where each grid element, a *voxel*, represents its own optimization problem.
+The number of data points per voxel is generally small, ranging from 30 to 500 datapoints, and the models fitted to that data have generally somewhere between 6 and 20 parameters.
+Since each of these voxels can be analyzed independently of the others, the computations can be massively parallelized and hence programming in OpenCL potentially allows large speed gains.
+This software toolbox was originally built for exactly this use case, yet the algorithms and data structures are generalized such that any scientific field may take advantage of this toolbox.

+For the diffusion MRI package *MDT* to which is referred in this example, please see https://github.com/cbclab/MDT.

 *******